WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Managing vaping-induced acne depends on acne type, severity, skin type, and condition.
 Treatment options include:

-• Topical Creams: Applying creams directly to the skin, containing ingredients like antibiotics, anti-inflammatories, antiseptics, retinoids, or exfoliants.
-Common choices include benzoyl peroxide, salicylic acid, azelaic acid, clindamycin, erythromycin, adapalene, and tretinoin.
+• Topical Creams: Applying creams containing ingredients such as antibiotics, anti-inflammatories, antiseptics, retinoids, or exfoliants can be effective.
+Standard options include benzoyl peroxide, salicylic acid, azelaic acid, clindamycin, erythromycin, adapalene, and tretinoin.

-• Oral Medications: Swallowing pills or capsules featuring antibiotics, anti-inflammatories, hormones, or isotretinoin.
-Options include doxycycline, minocycline, tetracycline, erythromycin, clindamycin, spironolactone, birth control pills, and isotretinoin.
+• Oral Medications: Options include antibiotics (doxycycline, minocycline, tetracycline, erythromycin, clindamycin), anti-inflammatories (spironolactone), birth control pills, and isotretinoin.

-• Natural Remedies: Utilizing products derived from natural sources, like tea tree oil, aloe vera, honey, lemon, apple cider vinegar, green tea, and turmeric.
-These remedies boast antibacterial, anti-inflammatory, antioxidant, or moisturizing properties.
+• Natural Remedies: Using natural products such as tea tree oil, aloe vera, honey, lemon, apple cider vinegar, green tea, and turmeric offers antibacterial, anti-inflammatory, antioxidant, and moisturizing benefits.

 While these treatments are viable, consulting a dermatologist before use is paramount to ensure suitability and to address potential side effects.
 Other treatments, such as chemical peels, laser therapy, or microneedling, may also be considered, highlighting the importance of seeking professional advice.